William Lenthall: Private life

 By 1619 Lenthall had married Elizabeth Evans (died April 1662), daughter of Ambrose Evans of Loddington, Northamptonshire, by his wife Lettice Symonds of Cley Next the Sea, Norfolk.

 William Lenthall had two chief residences, Burford Priory in Oxfordshire (still standing) and Besselsleigh Manor in Berkshire (now Oxfordshire).
 In 1637, he had purchased Burford from Lord Falkland.
 Lenthall was one of the overseers of the will of Sir Lawrence Tanfield, Lord Falkland's grandfather, and had married into Tanfield's second wife's family.
 The house remained in the Lenthall family until 1828.

 Lenthall had an extensive collection of paintings, some being family portraits and some that may have been at Burford when he purchased it.
 He may also have acquired paintings from the Royal collection following the execution of Charles I. The collection was sold by the family in 1833.

 Character assessment

-Throughout his life, and beyond, Lenthall was a man who divided opinion.
-In his early career he was much attacked by his opponents for his alleged personal inadequacies and weaknesses as speaker, but according to ODNB the attacks do not bear scrutiny.
-His conduct at that period suggests a man with a clear intention both to maintain his office and to contribute to the procedures of the House.
+Lenthall has always been a figure who has divided opinion.
+In his early career, opponents frequently targeted him for perceived personal shortcomings and weaknesses as speaker.
+However, the Oxford Dictionary of National Biography contends that these criticisms do not stand up to scrutiny.
+His actions during this time demonstrate a clear commitment to upholding the authority of his office and contributing to parliamentary procedure.

-On the other hand, his conservative outlook and adherence to tradition reveals a lack of political vision.
-Allegations of self-serving corruption were made against him regularly – although Lenthall's high office provided a target for lurid revelations that could be impossible to authenticate, and many of the criticisms came from those with grievances.
-Nevertheless, his personal character seemed significantly less noble than the great offices of state that he strove to acquire, and the allegations of avarice and underhand behaviour that dogged him throughout his life occurred too frequently to be ignored.
+On the other hand, his conservative outlook and adherence to tradition have been interpreted as evidence of a limited political vision.
+Allegations of self-serving corruption also surfaced repeatedly, casting a shadow over his reputation.
+While many of these accusations originated from those with grievances, and could be difficult to substantiate, they cannot be entirely dismissed.

-But his dignified defiance of Charles I in January 1642 (not the only occasion on which he held a firm stance) was in itself a guarantee of his lasting reputation.
+Lenthall's enduring legacy is shaped by his resolute defiance of Charles I in January 1642.